 The rollout sequence for each round of the Mobile Black Spot Program is determined by the mobile network operators based on various factors, including obtaining local government planning approval, landowner agreement where necessary, and access to existing infrastructure, power and backhaul.

-The rollout schedules will be regularly updated as the rollout progresses.
+The rollout schedules are regularly updated as the rollout progresses.